 The downside of this concern is that vegan diets can inadvertently reduce animal biodiversity.

-Use of heavy chemicals are rampant in mass-produced vegan crops like soy and legume crops.
+Use of heavy chemicals is rampant in mass-produced vegan crops like soy and legume crops.

-This mono-culture type of agriculture harms the environment, reduces the health of the soil, and ultimately, makes the planet unhealthy [R].
+This mono-culture type of agriculture harms the environment, reduces the health of the soil, and ultimately, makes the planet unhealthy.

 In fact, 95% of crops today undergo very artificial growing conditions.

-Restoring soil to a natural condition requires turning dirt to soil and restoring our farmlands.
+Restoring soil to a natural condition requires turning dirt into the soil and restoring our farmlands.
 The vegan movement takes an overly simplistic look at ecosystems.

 Animal presence on soils helps sequester carbon.
-The circle of life includes natural fertilizer as compost and manure from animals.
-This is natural and supports a healthy ecosystem in the soil, mycorrhizae, and enhanced nutrient availability [R].
+The circle of life includes natural fertilizer such as compost and manure from animals.
+This is natural and supports a healthy ecosystem in the soil, mycorrhizae, and enhanced nutrient availability.